Rosie Stancer: Youth, education, family

 Rosie Stancer attended Butterstone House School in Scotland and then Heathfield School, Ascot.
-She holds an honorary degree from the University of Essex and is a Fellow of the Royal Geographical Society.
+She holds an honorary degree from the University of Essex.
+She is a Fellow of the Royal Geographical Society.

-She is the daughter of Lady Mary Cecilia Leveson-Gower (1917–2014) and Sir Samuel Clayton.
-Her maternal grandparents were Lady Rose Bowes-Lyon (an elder sister of Queen Elizabeth The Queen Mother), and William Leveson-Gower, 4th Earl Granville, naval commander, making her a first cousin, once removed, of Queen Elizabeth II.
+Stancer is the daughter of Lady Mary Cecilia Leveson-Gower (1917–2014) and Sir Samuel Clayton.
+Her maternal grandparents were Rose Leveson-Gower, Countess Granville (an elder sister of Queen Elizabeth The Queen Mother), and William Leveson-Gower, 4th Earl Granville, naval commander, making her a second cousin of King Charles III.
 Her paternal grandfather was Brigadier-General Sir Gilbert Falkingham Clayton, British Army intelligence officer and colonial administrator.
 Both her grandfathers died before she was born.

-On 9 July 1993, she married William Wordie Stancer, with whom she has one son.
-Her husband’s grandfather was polar explorer James Wordie.
+On 9 July 1993, she married William Wordie Stancer, with whom she has one son Jock Stancer.
+Her husband’s grandfather was, like Stancer herself, a polar explorer James Wordie.
 Her own grandfather, 4th Earl Granville, had polar ambitions too, but was deemed too tall.